hadoan/Marketing-for-Founders/README.md

 <br/><br/><br/>

 ## ❄ Sales & Cold Outreach
 Most people hate cold outreach and everything connected with direct sales.
-Yes, depending on your approach, it might be hard to scale and time-intensive, but cold emails and DMs are the most straightforward way to get in touch with potential users and collect precious early-stage feedback.
+Yes, depending on your approach, it might be hard to scale and time-intensive, but cold emails and DMs are the most straightforward way to get in touch with potential users, collect precious early-stage feedback and find the first customers for your startup.

 So, how can you find people on target?
 What should you write in your messages?
 And how can you scale cold outreach?
-Here are a few ideas:
+Here are a few ideas to set up your SaaS sales strategy:
 - [The Ultimate Framework to build your Ideal Customer Profile](https://www.mrrunlocked.com/p/framework-ideal-customer-profile)
 - [Before there is Ideal, there is Early (Customer Profile)](https://knowledge.gtmstrategist.com/p/before-there-is-ideal-there-is-early)
 - [Ideal Customer Profile tips from Posthog](https://posthog.com/newsletter/ideal-customer-profile-framework)